 - (b) Appointment and Terms of Common Council Members.
 Common Council members of the Transportation Commission shall be appointed by the Mayor subject to confirmation by the Common Council.
 Terms for Common Council members shall coincide with their terms on the Common Council.
 Appointments for such terms shall be made at the organizational meeting of the Common Council on the third Tuesday in April or as soon thereafter as the Mayor makes the appointment. - (c) Appointment and Terms of Resident Members and Alternate Resident Members.
 Resident Members and Alternate Resident Members of the Transportation Commission shall be residents of the City of Madison at the time of appointment and throughout the Member's term.
 Resident Members and Alternate Resident Members shall be appointed by the Mayor subject to confirmation by the Common Council, and shall have a term of three (3) years. - (d) Role of Alternate Members.
 The first alternate member shall act with full power when any other member of the Transportation Commission is absent or is unable to act because of a conflict of interest.
 The second alternate member shall so act only when the first alternate refuses or is absent or when more than one member of the commission is so unable or is absent.
 In addition, alternates may participate in Transportation Commission discussion and serve on subcommittees or as commission representative on other City boards, commissions, or committees at any time. - (4) Executive Secretary.
 The Director of Transportation shall designate either the City Transit Manager or the City Traffic Engineer & Parking Manager to serve as executive secretary of the Transportation Commission.
 Each designation shall last for two years at which point the Director of Transportation shall consider alternating the appointment to the other division manager. - (5) Powers and Duties.
 The Transportation Commission shall decide the transportation issues listed below in a manner that is consistent with the transportation policies and plans adopted by the Transportation Policy and Planning Board and the Common Council: - (a) Transit. - Transit service standards; - 2.
-Transit fares; - 3.
+Transit fares: - 3.
 Transit route additions, extensions or contractions; - 4.
 Transit changes in schedules and hours of service; - 5.
 Rules necessary to ensure safety for bus passengers; - 6.
 Regional transit contracts (services and pass programs); - 7.
 Bus routes and stops; - 8.
 Charter service, taxis, limousines, courtesy cars, hotel buses, jitney services hire-and-drive service, ride-sharing, car-sharing, transportation network companies, subscription bus service, park and ride facilities, and any other issues pertaining to the operation of the City's transit and services; - 9.
 Transit for people with disabilities; and - 10.
-Other items referred by the Common Council, Transportation Policy and Planning Board, Traffic Engineer & Parking Manager, or Transit Manager. - (b) Parking. - 1.
-Off-street parking rates; - 2.
+Other items referred by the Common Council, Transportation Policy and Planning Board, or Director of Transportation. - (b) Parking. - 1.
+Off-street parking rates: - 2.
 Provide recommendations to the Common Council regarding on-street parking rates. - 3.
-Rules necessary to ensure safe and proper operation of parking facilities;
+Rules necessary to ensure safe and proper operation of parking facilities; - 4.
+Revenue collection technology and systems; and - 5.
+Other items referred by the Common Council, Transportation Policy and Planning Board, or Director of Transportation.